 Myth 1: Memory foam “sleeps hot.”

-Fact: Memory foam did have the reputation for sleeping hot.
+Fact: Memory foam did have a reputation for sleeping hot.
 But, this is a story of the past.
 Today, newer high tech memory foam mattresses have turned this to fiction.
-Companies such as Wakefit, manufacture memory foam mattresses that have an open cell construction which increases air flow by 95% when compared to traditional memory foam.
+Companies such as Wakefit, manufacture memory foam mattresses that have an open cell construction which increases airflow by 95% when compared to traditional memory foam.
 A good quality memory foam mattress has the ability to wick away heat as well as moisture about three times faster than the traditional tempurderic mattress.
 Most memory foam mattresses are also encased with breathable covers, which means sleeping hot is no longer an issue with memory foam mattresses.

 Myth 2: A memory foam mattress is mighty expensive

 Fact: Yes, a few leading brands may be expensive.
 However, you can find a number of newer companies that have forayed into the mattress industry, and make equally good mattresses at affordable price points.
-You can easily get a memory bed for half the price you will pay for a big brand, if you do your homework right.
+You can easily get a memory bed for half the price you will pay for a big brand if you do your homework right.
 Many of these companies also allow you to buy the mattress online and ship your mattress right from the warehouse to your home, which cuts down overheads such as showroom rental.
 This benefit is passed on to the consumers and you can walk away with a really good deal.

 Myth 3: Memory foam is very comfortable and cozy at first, but it develops dips over time

-Fact: Yes, when you buy a cheap, low quality foam mattress, this is the inevitable truth.
+Fact: Yes, when you buy a cheap, low-quality foam mattress, this is the inevitable truth.
 Unfortunately, there is indeed a lot of cheap memory foam on the market, a lot of it coming from China.
 That said, quality memory foam does not develop dips and cavities, and if it does, it’s usually covered under warranty.
 So, what do we learn from this?
 Look for a mattress that comes with a 10-year non-prorated warranty that doesn’t have a minimum sag requirement listed to negate warranty claims.

 Myth 4: Memory foam “off-gasses” and has a foul odor.